micheleangioni/node-lessons/readme.md

 # Node Lessons

-> Node Lessons are a series of exercises aimed to learn the basics of NodeJs and Express.
+> Node Lessons is a series of exercises aimed to learn the basics of NodeJs and [Express](https://expressjs.com/).

 ## Introduction

 Even for experienced Javascript programmers, learning the basics of NodeJs can be tough.
-The number of guides, tutorials and articles can be overwhelming and, even though NodeJs after years of crazy and almost hysteric development has entered a more mature era of its life, the number of libraries, plugins and frameworks to choose from can leave the new users quite confused.
+The number of guides, tutorials and articles can be overwhelming and, even though after years of crazy and almost hysteric development NodeJs has entered a more mature era of its life, the number of libraries, plugins and frameworks to choose from can leave new users quite disorient.

-These lessons will guide new users to explore the potential of Express, the most used framework to build Web back ends with NodeJs.
+These lessons act as a guide aimed to explore the potential of Express, the most used framework to build Web Back-ends with NodeJs.
-Since its low level nature, it will soon become important to rely on various npm packages to avoid drowning in the complexities of low level Javascript.
+Since its low level nature, it will soon become important to rely on various external npm packages to avoid drowning in the complexities of low level Javascript.

 The target of this course are Javascript programmers of all experience and level.
-Nevertheless, it is required a certain understanding of several basic Javascript and general concepts, such:
+Nevertheless, it is required a certain understanding of several basic Javascript and general concepts, such as:

 - Basic array and object manipulation
 - [Promises](https://scotch.io/tutorials/javascript-promises-for-dummies)